codebiff/codebiff-old/posts/login-to-server-via-ssh-without-a-password.markdown

 Now our local machine and server have a matching key pair there is no need to enter a password when logging in.

+_UPDATE - Agent admitted failure to sign using the key_

+If you are getting this error try running `$ ssh-add ~/.ssh/id_rsa` as this can resolve this problem.

 ### Added Bonus - SSH config file

 As well as not needing to enter a password we can even shorten the command needed to connect.
 Inside you local `.ssh` folder create (if it's not already there) a file named `config` and insert the following.